LLNL/RAJA/docs/sphinx/user_guide/features.rst

 RAJA Features
 ************************

-The following sections describe key aspects of the main RAJA features.
+The following sections describe the main RAJA features.
+They are intended to introduce users to the features and basic usage and also to provide a syntax reference guide.
+The sections contain links to RAJA tutorial materials that provide detailed examples of usage.

 .. toctree::
    :maxdepth: 2